dvallesp/AVISM/README.md

    When this type of input is selected, the code expects a `bin_file_gridXXXXX` binary file inside the `path_to_AVISM/input_data` directory.
 In analogy to the particle input, the user must specify an `iteration` or `snapshot` number `XXXXX` but, if this feature is not needed, one can simply provide **AVISM** with a bin_file_grid00001 and tell the code to find voids just in iteration `1`.

-   The python script `tools/coras2avism.py` serves as an example to properly prepare a grid input from the output of the [CORAS](https://github.com/rlilow/CORAS) code, consisting of a uniform grid with density and velocity fields reconstructed from a galaxy survey.
+   The python scripts `tools/linear2M++_2_avism.py` and `tools/manticore2avism.py` serve as examples to properly prepare a grid input from a full reconstruction and constrained simulation, respectively, of the Local Universe consisting of a uniform grid with the density and velocity fields defined.

 4. **Arepo input:** `Option 3`